archway-network/archway-docs/docs/node/install.md

 resource regret any wet stable body alcohol spring horse valve ritual top music salad gesture can earn casino example drive surface mix senior flag
 ```

-Here we can see our account details and in the bottom we see our mnemonic phrase which is very crucial to recover the account.
+Here you can see your account details and the mnemonic phrase that is very crucial to recover the account.

-## Starting the node
+## Starting the Node

-Now if we try to start the node, we will get this error since at least one validator is required for our network to be running.
+If you try to start the node, you get an error since at least one validator is required for your network to run.

 ```bash
 archwayd start